Nonparametric estimation of trawl processes: Theory and applications: Background and construction of the estimators

 We aim to estimate the trawl function $a$ based on equidistant observations of the trawl process $X$, say $(X_{i\Delta_{n}})_{i=0}^{n-1}$.
 From equation \eqref{TrawlACF}, we deduce the relation (valid when $\Var(L^{\prime})=1$)

-which motivates the construction of our nonparametric estimator of $a$: We can use an estimator for $\varGamma_{X}$ and then approximate its derivative.
+on $[0,\infty)$ (at $0$ we consider the right-sided derivative of $\varGamma_{X}$) which motivates the construction of our nonparametric estimator of $a$: We can use an estimator for $\varGamma_{X}$ and then approximate its derivative.
 We do this via the sample autocovariance function.
 Specifically, by letting

-in which $\bar{X}_{n}=\frac{1}{n}\sum_{k=1}^{n}X_{(k-1)\Delta_{n}},$ we propose to estimate $a(t)$, for $t>0$ by
+in which $\bar{X}_{n}=\frac{1}{n}\sum_{k=1}^{n}X_{(k-1)\Delta_{n}},$ we propose to estimate $a(t)$, for $t>0$, by

 while for $t=0$, we suggest estimation via the averaged realised variance: